KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 .. container:: vulkan

-	For Vulkan, we will use GLSL version 4.5: add this code to define our vertex and pixel shaders, and to create a shader program:
+	For Vulkan, we will use GLSL version 4.5: add this code to define our vertex and pixel shaders:

 .. container:: opengl vulkan